 - Companies may want to provide this information with the proposal.

-When making a contractor responsibility determination, the court will not place the burden on the contracting officer to seek out information.
+When making a contractor determination of responsibility, the court will not place the burden on the contracting officer to seek out information.
 It is up to the bidder to provide relevant information.
+See Independent Government Subcontractor Agreement Approaches.

 The additional information provided should have a strong bearing on whether the awardee should be found responsible.
 Greenleaf Constr.
 Co., Inc., supra, at 14 (contracting officer ignored known information and instead based his determination of the awardee’s financial responsibility on information known to be inaccurate); Southwestern Bell Tel.
 Co., B-292476, Oct.
 1, 2003, 2003 CPD ¶ 177 at 8-10 (contracting officer failed to consider serious, credible information regarding awardee’s record of integrity and business ethics in making his responsibility determination).